 Static list review decision – August 2017

-As you may be aware TA101; Docetaxel for the treatment of hormone-refractory metastatic prostate cancer was added to the static list in May 2012.
+As you may be aware TA169; Sunitinib for the first-line treatment of advanced and/or metastatic renal cell carcinoma was added to the static list in May 2012.

 Guidance is moved to the static list following consultation with consultees and commentators when it is clear that there is no new research available that would have any material effect on the current guidance.
 Topics on the static list may be transferred back to the active list for further appraisal if new evidence becomes available that is likely to have a material effect on the last guidance issued.